ehatti/LHL/README.md

 # LHL

-## OOPSLA25 Note
+## ECOOPS26 Note

-Please see `Paper.v` for correspondance between the paper and this artefact.
+Please see `Paper.v` for correspondance between the paper and this artifact.

 ## Overview